bitnami/charts/bitnami/cloudnative-pg/README.md

             name: my-cluster-example-user
 ```

-Check the [cloudnative-pg official documentation](https://cloudnative-pg.io/documentation/current/) for the list of available objects.
+Check the [CloudNativePG official documentation](https://cloudnative-pg.io/documentation/current/) for the list of available objects.

 ### Pod affinity